usr2r00t/crazy_scraper/README.md

-# This is a "Crazy Scraper"
+# This is a "Crazy Scraper" coded in Ruby